5 questions about powerful learning techniques

 - “Retrieving” stored information is the best way to promote learning, which is something that happens when you or someone else asks you a question.
 This method is a lot more effective than merely repetition.

 Anna Tebelius Bodin (Harvard University) holds popular lectures for learning and development professionals across Sweden.
-Her theories combine brain science with our modern, digital environment and focus on learning, motivation and mental health.
+Her theories combine science about the human brain with the digital era and focus on learning, motivation, and mental health.